beeva-arturomartinez/beeva-best-practices/devops/configuration_management/README.md

 ## Objectives

-This document aims to make a complete description of the continuous delivery architecture used in BEEVA projects, from the provisioning stage of infrastructure to the tasks configuration in the continuous integration, passing through the configuration management processes.
+This document aims at make a complete description of the continuous delivery architecture used in BEEVA projects, from the provisioning stage of infrastructure to the tasks configuration in the continuous integration, passing through the configuration management processes.

 ## Architecture, technologies and tools

-Here you can see a resume of the proposed architecture of continuous delivery:
+Next you can see a resume of the proposed architecture of continuous delivery:

 ![Continuous delivery architecture](static/continuous-delivery-architecture.png "Continuous delivery architecture")

 This work philosophy bets for communication between all the teams involved, extending the reach of the traditional agile development to other fields like quality and exploitation, developing intelligent systems that can evolve easily in time.

-Since the main difference of this method is the quick adaptation to changes, it starts deploying the infrastructure in parallel at the very first stages of development.In order to do that, it uses the infrastructure as code paradigm, where it involves the use of the infrastructure like one more piece of code.
+Since the main difference of this method is the quick adaptation to changes, it starts deploying the infrastructure in parallel at the very first stages of development.
+In order to do that, it uses the infrastructure as code paradigm, where it involves the use of the infrastructure like one more piece of code.
 In this stage it makes use of Cloudformation, a modified version of Yactf (foreman-python), Foreman and Puppet.

-In the develop stage, it uses SCRUM as methodology, encouraging the  evolutive iterative development in small Sprints coordinating by Redmine.
+In the develop stage, it uses SCRUM as methodology, encouraging the  evolutive iterative development in small Sprints coordinated by Redmine.

 All the code is pushed to Subversion or Git repositories to keep a ordenated version control system and improve the traceability of changes.

-For this document it supposes that, in new projects, starting from a Git configured project following the standard defined in the Open Platform *Software Management* document:
+For this document it's supposed that, in new projects, starting from a Git configured project following the standard defined in the Open Platform *Software Management* document:

 [https://docs.google.com/a/bbva.com/document/d/1g2dpCixAczQ66S3cgLfDq0I4l_sE5nSkhzkVv9wdtos/edit?usp=sharing](https://docs.google.com/a/bbva.com/document/d/1g2dpCixAczQ66S3cgLfDq0I4l_sE5nSkhzkVv9wdtos/edit?usp=sharing)

-Every time a sprint ends, making use of continuous integration tools like Jenkins and quality assurance (unit tests, Cucumber, Sonar, Selenium) for building the project.
+Every time a sprint ends it makes use of continuous integration tools like Jenkins and quality assurance (unit tests, Cucumber, Sonar, Selenium) for building the project.

-For deploying to the different environments doing it from a orchestrated way and minimizing the human error the applications are independents from environment and they get packet in a common repository to all environments.
+For deploying to the different environments doing it from a orchestrated way and minimizing the human error, the applications are independents from environment and they get packet in a common repository to all environments.

-So, in the configuration management stage, it uses Puppet to make the application deploying and the configurations related to that machine in an automated way in the machine.
-The system is ready to applications rollback or packages that contain some error and, with tools like Asgard can be changed between different versions without any loss of service.
+So, in the configuration management stage, it uses Puppet to the application deploying and the configurations related to that machine in an automated way in the architecture.
+The system is ready to rollback applications or packages that contain some error and, with tools like Asgard can be changed between different versions without any loss of service.

 In parallel it uses different exploitation tools to monitoring the platform (New Relic and Nagios), as well as backups in S3.